-SATAC processes applications for many of the courses offered by our participating institutions - TAFE SA, the three universities in South Australia, and Charles Darwin University in the Northern Territory.
+SATAC processes applications for many of the courses offered by its participating institutions.

 SATAC assesses the academic and non-academic qualifications presented by applicants, and ranks eligible applicants in merit order for each course according to the rules and guidelines provided by the institutions.